Leadership & business

 Another effective approach to constructive disagreement is Marshall Rosenberg's Nonviolent Communication (NVC).
 NVC emphasises expressing observations, feelings, needs, and requests without judgment, fostering empathy and mutual understanding.
 This method encourages individuals to articulate their perspectives while genuinely considering others', transforming potential conflicts into opportunities for collaboration and growth.

-Both of these contribute to an increased sense of psychological safety within a team.
+Both of these contribute to an increased sense of psychological safety within a team, which in turn supports a growth mindset across the organisation.

 Here are ten reasons why embracing disagreement can enhance your organisation's performance: